dcarpintero/rag-semantic-search-templates/README.md

-# Semantic Search and Retrieval-Augmented Generation in Practice
+# RAG & Semantic Search in Practice

 Retrieval-Augmented Generation (RAG) is a powerful approach that enhances Large Language Models (LLMs) by combining their generative capabilities with the ability to access and incorporate external knowledge during the response generation process.